 You don’t have to spend a fortune to celebrate New Year’s Eve.
 Here are events throughout the Midwest that won’t break the budget before the New Year even begins.
 (Updated for New Year’s Eve, December 31, 2019.)

 2020 First Night Springfield

 Evening entertainment takes place on multiple stages at the Hoogland Center for the Arts and the Lincoln Home Visitors Center.

-Fireworks at 8 p.m. at Fourth Street and Capitol Avenue followed by performances at multiple venues in downtown Springfield, from magicians to storytellers to various genres of music that last until 11:15 p.m.
+Fireworks at 8 p.m. at Fourth Street and Capitol Avenue followed by performances at the two venues mentioned previously, until 11:15 p.m.

 Adult wristbands $18 with advance purchase, $20 the night of the event. $5 for children 5-18